Cleveland is a summer city.

 And then there are concerts at Jacobs Pavilion at Nautica, too, an open-air concert venue in The Flats that hosts big-name musical acts.

 Another summer music staple is the Cleveland Orchestra moving some of its summer performances to Blossom Music Center, where you can reserve seats in the pavilion, or simply show up with blankets and chairs and set up your own space on the lawn.
-These concerts aren’t happening in 2020, either, but keep an eye out for the 2021 schedule.
+You can find the 2023 Blossom schedule here.

 5. Go kayaking on the Cuyahoga